amitu/amitu.github.com/_posts/2013-11-03-understanding-south.md

 ---
 {% include JB/setup %}

-Since long I have been trying to "understand" south, and since long I have failed.
-South, the django based database migration system.

-Finally today I spent last few hours playing with it, I think I have understood it.

-I used to get stuck at the first step.
-I can just not use something I do not fully understand, and since south completely manages database, arguably the most important part of a web application, I kind of avoided it as much as I can.

-So here is my understanding.
-First of all django is composed of applications.
+First, django is composed of applications.
 South manages things at this application level.
 Each application can be "migration enabled" or not.
-Getting this concept helped me the most.

-The other concept was that south does not overtake syncdb, but "enhances" it, syncdb is still required.
-I had a notion otherwise, that syncdb is no longer needed once south is used, which confused me for quite long.
+Next: south does not overtake syncdb, but "enhances" it, syncdb is still required.

 If we want to start using south, the first thing after installing it, is adding south to INSTALLED\_APPS.
 Once this is done, south enhances